austincrft/sublime-gherkin-auto-complete-plus/README.md

 - Only gives suggestions for current step-type (if the line starts with `Given`, then only `Given` steps will be suggested)
 - Steps are formatted in snippet-notation to allow tabbing to values
 - Table rows are not catalogued, which are unlikely to be duplicated exactly
-- Values in between quotes (single and double), less- and greater-than signs, and numbers in 'integer' and 'decimal' format are standardized to remove duplicates from the step list
+- Values in between quotes (single and double), less- and greater-than signs, and numbers in 'integer' and 'decimal' format are ignored to remove duplicates from the step list
-- A list of directories are specified explicitly instead of scanning all the folders and files open in Sublime Text (can be an issue for large projects)

 ## Isn't the name 'Gherkin Auto-Complete *Plus*' a bit arrogant?